Daniel J. Frey

 Our attention should be on the broad weave of our Republic.

-Let the voices of intolerance, of racism, of hate, be as so much fringe.
+Let the voices of intolerance, racism, and hate be so much fringe.

 To give a place for each of us to stand upon the earth.